 All About Moldy Cheese

 Which kinds of cheese are made with mold?

 There are countless varieties of cheese that use mold at different stages of the cheesemaking process.
-Some cheeses have mold introduced to help create a protective rind, and others like blue are spiked with stainless steel rods to infuse the mold deep into the cheese.
-Below are some of our favorites:
+Some cheeses have mold introduced to help create a protective rind, and others like blue are spiked with stainless steel rods to help infuse the mold deep into the cheese.
+Below are some of our favorites.

 Blue Cheese: Some say that blue cheese is an acquired taste.
 As far as we’re concerned, the taste is acquired in no time at all once you give this blue-veined beauty a chance!
 Blue cheese runs the gamut from relatively mild and creamy to pungent and crumbly.
 For those new to blue cheese, we recommend starting with something on the creamy and mild end of the spectrum.
 Roth’s Buttermilk Blue® is a sure-fire way to fall in love with blue cheese and turn skeptics into blue-ievers.